Simulation-Software-Engineering/Lecture-Material/organization/material/intro_course.md

 - Mainly markdown ... use your favorite tool to render (simply GitHub viewer, [GWDG Hedgedoc](https://pad.gwdg.de/), [pandoc](https://pandoc.org/), ...)
 - We'll add more as the semester goes
 - We give many links to videos, docs, blog posts, podcasts, ...
-- We plan to record the lecture, but this is only meant as a backup.
+- We plan to record the lecture (everybody OK?), but this is only meant as a backup.
 Please always come when possible.
 What we do is interactive.

 ---